paloha/oeawss21/readme.md

 ### Exercise 3 - Docker
 #### Install Docker

-* If you use different OS than Ubuntu, check [docker installation guide](https://docs.docker.com/engine/install/).
+* If you use different OS than Ubuntu, check [Docker installation guide](https://docs.docker.com/engine/install/).
 * On Ubuntu install with `sudo apt install docker.io`
 * Check if it is installed correctly with `sudo docker run hello-world`